smwarsh/100-days-of-code/log.md

 ### Day 38: September 19, 2018

-**Today's Progress**: I tried to figure out how to import date-fns to Thrift
+**Today's Progress**: I tried to figure out how to import date-fns to Thrift.

 **Time Spent Coding**: 1h 0m